pplonski/mercury-simple-demo/README.md

 Deploy Jupyter Notebook as web app to Heroku with Mercury.

-1. Create a simple Python notebook that print greetings.
+1. Create a simple Python notebook that prints greetings.
 2. Transform notebook to web app with [Mercury](https://github.com/mljar/mercury).
 3. Deploy to Heroku.